Who's ready for an island getaway?

 In the Outer Banks, you'll find gorgeous public beaches that aren't expensive to visit, you can save money by picnicking and preparing your own food, and you can enjoy coastal walks and inexpensive visits to the area's man historic lighthouses.

 This is truly a place to enjoy the best of Americana while staying budget-conscious.
+It may not be the cheapest island to visit on the list but it is one of the cheapest islands to visit in the US.

 If you want to spring for a fun activity, go on a Corolla Horse Tour to experience the local wild Spanish horses brought here in the early days of Colonial America.